imrankabir/personal-finance-tracker/README.md

-# Use can use it on the following link
+# You can use it on the following link

 Click to use [Personal Finance Tracker App](https://imrankabir.github.io/personal-finance-tracker)